Teamo Supremo: Episodes

 Most of the episodes in the final two seasons did not air in production code order.

 Season 1 (2002)

 The first season consisted of 13 episodes and aired on ABC.

-Season 2 (2002–03)
+Season 2 (2002–2003)

 The second season consisted of nineteen episodes, which makes the longest season to air.
-Seven episodes were aired on ABC.
-Twelve episodes were aired on Toon Disney.
+Eight episodes were aired on ABC.
+Eleven episodes were aired on Toon Disney.